pcm-ca/pcm-ca.github.io/pages/vegas/simulation-and-data-analysis/index.md

 ---

 In this section, the general features of the simulation and data analysis processes are presented.
-Further explanation applied to different examples can be found in the [**Tutorials**](eeeeeeaaaaaaaa) section.
+Further explanation applied to different examples can be found in the [Tutorials](/vegas/examples/) section.

 ## Simulation

 ### Input files

-Vegas requires some input files to perform a simulation:
+Vegas takes in some input files to perform a simulation:

 * Configuration file
 * Sample file
-* Anisotropy file
+* Anisotropy file (optional)
-* Initial state file
+* Initial state file (optional)

 #### Configuration file

-In this file, the simulation parameters are defined using a [**JSON**](https://www.w3schools.com/js/js_json_intro.asp) file format.
+In this file, the simulation parameters are defined using a [JSON](https://www.w3schools.com/js/js_json_intro.asp) file format.
 The following attributes can be defined in this file:

 * sample (string - required): Path to the sample file.
 * anisotropy (string or list of strings - optional - default: None): Path to the anisotropy file(s).